 12:21 Subject tracking modes: “Look Here” and “Follow This”

 At the time I reviewed the Rylo, it suffered from poor low light performance.
-However, the December 2017 holiday update improved low light performance.
-(Note: I haven’t tested myself yet but it seems that Rylo decreased the auto ISO limit)
+The December 2017 update improved this slightly.
+I have not yet tested Rylo in low light after the April 2018 update.

 Rylo Camera Tutorial

 Here’s how to shoot with the Rylo and use its special features.
 See also the video review above, which incorporates a tutorial.